rrousselGit/flutter_hooks/README.md

 Dart mixins can partially solve this issue, but they suffer from other problems:

 - A given mixin can only be used once per class.
 - Mixins and the class shares the same object.
-This means that if two mixins define a variable under the same name, the end result may vary between compilation fail to unknown behavior.
+This means that if two mixins define a variable under the same name, the result may vary between compilation fail to unknown behavior.

 ---

-This library propose a third solution:
+This library proposes a third solution:

 ```dart
 class Example extends HookWidget {